mahmoudaladin7/To-Do-List/README.md

 - Prisma client is generated into `src/generated/prisma`.
 Re-generate after schema changes with `npx prisma generate`.
 - Passwords are hashed with bcrypt and never returned by the API.
-- Validation is powered by Zod (`users.schema.ts`).
+- Validation is powered by Zod across modules (`users.schema.ts`, `task.schema.ts`).
+- All task routes are behind Basic Auth.
+Make sure your REST client actually sends the `Authorization` header; in Postman, prefer the "Authorization" tab set to "Basic Auth" so the header is present on each request.
+- `npm run dev` uses nodemon; when it prints `clean exit - waiting for changes before restart`, the process is still running and watching files.

 ## Next Steps

-- Build task CRUD routes under `src/modules/tasks`.
-- Add automated tests (unit/integration) to lock down the registration flow and auth middleware.
+- Add automated tests (unit/integration) to cover the auth middleware and task workflows.
+- Implement role-based access or token-based authentication if Basic Auth isn’t sufficient.
 - Containerize the service with Docker for easier deployment.